lourdesLB/Flask-server-news-web-app/README.md

 # Flask-server-web-app
-Flask server we app showing news stored on a MongoDB Database and IT infraestructure.
+Web application with Flask server in Apache server showing news stored in a MongoDB Database  and IT infraestructure.

 ## Developped by:
 - Lourdes Linares-Barrera